Migrating Monolith to Microservice Architecture – the Path

 Know what you have

-Before we take out a sharp knife and start cutting the Monolith we need to identify components, that will clearly show us where we may or may not cut.
-By Component we mean a logically cohesive block of code that is responsible for implementing a single business domain concept.
-We may have physical modules (namespaces, libraries, packages and etc.) that do not correspond to logical components.
+Before we take out a “sharp knife” and start cutting the Monolith, we need to identify components that will clearly show us where we may or may not cut.
+By component, we mean a logically cohesive block of code that is responsible for implementing a single business domain concept.
+We may have physical modules (namespaces, libraries, packages, etc.) that do not correspond to logical components.
 If so, the migration process may be harder as we need to refactor physical modules in a way that they are aligned with logical components.
-For example, we have three-tier application with Presentation, Application and Data layers.
+For example, we have a three-tier application with Presentation, Application, and Data layers.
 A single logical component can be scattered across all three layers or modules.
-We need to bring business logic together into a single component that corresponds to business domain concept.
-It is recommended to keep User Interface as separate layer, but extract business logic and place it into a corresponding component.
+We need to bring business logic together into a single component that corresponds to the business domain concept.
+It is recommended to keep User Interface as a separate layer but extract business logic and place it into a corresponding component.

 A single logical component ShoppingCart is spread across three layers.